top of page

 Common Advice: Only Full-Time Professionals Can Be Successful Investors

-In fact, any reasonably intelligent person should be able to manage their investment portfolio successfully, provided they are willing to acquire a basic understanding of business finances, so that they can select and monitor the financial performance of 5 to 10 financially successful companies that have a history of paying growing dividends.
+In fact, any reasonably intelligent person should be able to manage their investment portfolio successfully, provided they are willing to acquire a basic understanding of business financing, so that they can select and monitor the financial performance of 5 to 10 financially successful companies that have a history of paying growing dividends.

 Financial advisors will also tell you that managing an investment portfolio requires full-time monitoring of rapidly changing and unpredictable market conditions so that your investments can be adjusted to ensure maximum returns.
 However, share prices and stock market gyrations are of little importance to dividend investors and can be safely ignored, except if the share price of one of your favourite companies falls to an attractive value.
 As our mentor Warren Buffett famously said, " I never attempt to make money on the stock market.
 I buy on the assumption that they could close the market the next day and not reopen it for five years."
 Good advice.